sephii/blog/content/lxc-in-30-minutes.rst

 found them painful to manage, especially when running daemons on the same ports than on the host machine.

-People like to use virtualization for this, such as !VirtualBox (esp. with Vagrant) but I didn't want that since it forces you to start a whole virtual machine every time you want to develop.
+People like to use virtualization for this, such as VirtualBox (esp. with Vagrant) but I didn't want that since it forces you to start a whole virtual machine every time you want to develop.
 Running a virtual machine is quite a heavy process and they constantly use resources even if they don't do anything.